Podcasts For Lead Generation: A Complete Guide Of What To Know

 If you own a business or work in sales, you continuously think about lead generation.
 New leads mean potential new sales.
-And with any company, sales are the lifeblood.
+And with any company, sales are the lifeblood to keep the business moving forward.
 With the internet and social media, there are several ways to generate leads for your business.
 Yet many companies and salespeople are sleeping on starting a podcast for lead generation.

 Podcasts?
 My leads are busy running their businesses, working from home, or scrolling social media!
 Well, let's take a look at some podcast statistics: